Parbhat/echildcare/README.rst

     the echildcare service.
 To register again
     send REGISTER

-The Web interface is for admin which checks the registered users.
+The Web interface is for admin.
 The admin can edit, update or delete the user.
 The message log section shows all incoming and outgoing messages.
 Message tester can be used during development phase to test the responses.
 In events section, the admin can create two type of events.

 - **General events**: General event covers things that a child have to undergo after a certain period of time.
 - **Scheduled events**: Events are scheduled on a date and children that are under the event criteria are called to the event.